edwinm/bitstorm.org/weblogdata/weblog/2020-4/Practical_CSS_variables.md

 ---

-This line should be "removed" since '79.
-In 't Harde.

-This line should be ”removed” since ’79.
-In ’t Harde.

 In HTML and JavaScript, you can easily apply some styling with the `style` attribute or property.
 But if you just want to pass a value, like a color, `style` falls short.

 Fortunately, there is a solution for this, which has now been adopted by [all